chrivand/amp-mssp-events-to-snow/README.md

 ## Testing and running the solution

 1. Now it is time to test the **AMP-MSSP-TO-SERVICENOW** workflow: click on **RUN** in the top right of your window, and everything should be working now.
 If not try troubleshooting by click on the activity that is colored red.

+> **Note:** If you are not getting any events, it might be that no high priority events happened in the last 5 minutes.
+If so, increase the amount of negative seconds in the **Calculate time 5 minutes ago** activity to something like 1 (86.400 seconds) or a couple of days.
+Also, so you can remove the `event_type` paramterer from the **Get recent High Priority events from AMP** actvity.

 2. As a final step you could choose to enable to scheduled trigger for the [AMP-MSSP-TO-SERVICENOW.json](https://raw.githubusercontent.com/chrivand/amp-mssp-events-to-snow/main/AMP-MSSP-TO-SERVICENOW.json) workflow.
 This is recommended, as the workflow only retrieves the security events of the last 5 minutes.
 By scheduling it, the Security analysts will be updated every hour for potential new malicious activity.
 To enable the trigger, click on the hyperlink below and uncheck the `DISABLE TRIGGER` checkbox.
 This can be found in the workflow properties in the right menu pane.